websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/configuring-saml-at-the-system-level.md

 1. Go to _Control Panel_ &rarr; _System Settings_ &rarr; _Security_ &rarr; _SSO_ &rarr; _SAML Configuration_.

 1. Set your key store path.
 By default, it's in your [Liferay Home](../../../reference/liferay-home.md) directory.
+If you chose the Document Library as the location for your key store, its path is hard-coded to `/saml/keystore.jks` for the current portal instance, and entering something here has no effect.

 1. Set the password for accessing the key store.